reyes-angel/ISC2/README.md

 - **Attendee left after the meeting started or within the configured grace period before the end of the meeting**: Extend leave time to the end of the meeting

 The default grace period is 5 minutes.

+A sample attendee report file is included in the sample_file folder.